Keratosis Pilaris

 Overview

 Keratosis pilaris (KP) is a genetic disorder of keratinization of hair follicles of the skin.
-It is an extremely common benign condition that manifests as small, rough folliculocentric keratotic papules, often described as chicken bumps, chicken skin, or goose-bumps, in characteristic areas of the body, particularly the outer-upper arms and thighs.
-Although no clear etiology has been defined, keratosis pilaris is often described in association with other dry skin conditions such as ichthyosis vulgaris, xerosis, and, less commonly, with atopic dermatitis, including conditions of asthma and allergies.
+It is an extremely common benign condition that manifests as small, rough folliculocentric keratotic papules, often described as chicken bumps, chicken skin, or goose-bumps, in characteristic areas of the body, particularly the outer-upper arms and thighs (see the image below).
+Although no clear etiology has been defined, KP is often described in association with other dry-skin conditions such as ichthyosis vulgaris, xerosis, and, less commonly, atopic dermatitis, including conditions related to asthma and allergies.
 [1]

-Keratosis pilaris is a common disorder in both children and adults.
+KP is a common disorder in both children and adults.
 It is frequently noted in otherwise asymptomatic patients visiting dermatologists for other conditions.
-Most people with keratosis pilaris are unaware the condition has a designated medical term or that it is treatable.
-In general, keratosis pilaris is frequently cosmetically displeasing but medically harmless.
+Most people with KP are unaware that the condition has a designated medical term or that it is treatable.
+In general, KP is frequently cosmetically displeasing but medically harmless.

-Overall, keratosis pilaris is described as a condition of childhood and adolescence.
+Overall, KP is described as a condition of childhood and adolescence.
 Although it often becomes more exaggerated at puberty, it frequently improves with age.
-However, many adults have keratosis pilaris late into senescence.
+However, many adults have KP late into senescence.
 Approximately 30-50% of patients have a positive family history.
 Autosomal dominant inheritance with variable penetrance has been described.
 The autosomal recessive form of keratosis pilaris atrophicans is related to a desmoglein 4 mutation.
 [2]

 Seasonal variation is sometimes described, with improvement of symptoms in summer months.
 Dry skin in winter tends to worsen symptoms for some groups of patients.
-Overall, keratosis pilaris is self-limited and, again, tends to improve with age in many patients.
-Some patients have lifelong keratosis pilaris with periods of remissions and exacerbations.
+Overall, KP is self-limited and, again, tends to improve with age in many patients.
+Some patients have lifelong KP with periods of remissions and exacerbations.
 More widespread atypical cases may be cosmetically disfiguring and psychologically distressing.

 Pathophysiology